 Located in Uttar Pradesh alongside the banks of the river Yamuna, the sacred city of Mathura is dotted with beautiful temples, religious structures and historical towns.
 It is one of the seven sacred cities in India and an important pilgrimage centre for Hindus.

-Embellished by the magnificent temples of Lord Krishna who was born on this land about 5000 years ago, Mathura is one of India’s most serene spiritual destinations that simply cannot be missed.
+Embellished by the magnificent temples of Lord Krishna who was born on this land about 5000 years ago, Mathura is one of India’s most serene spiritual destinations that simply cannot be missed and there are a lot of things to do in Mathura that are worth your visit.
 Each of the temple has its own significance in describing phases of Lord Krishna’s life.
 The city of Mathura depicts enchanting cultures and traditions that captivate the soul and elevate the spiritual senses of the visitors.
 Vrindavan, a small town in Mathura, is another hotspot for the pilgrims which alone sees about 500000 visitors every year.

 Best Time To Visit Mathura